szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 - multidimensional array
 - scope

+# Making Mistakes

 # VSCode and GitHub

 Up to this point we have been working entirely in the browser and our work has faded into the past at every screen refresh.
 Ephemerality is not a feature much appreciated in programming.
 So, to get started on something more permanent, let's set up a practice folder to hold our code.
 Call it `javascript`, or whatever you want, as long as you promise to remember it.
 Throughout the rest of this course, we will be working in this folder.

 Click this button to download a couple of files we'll be needing.
-Add them to your working folder.
+Unzip the folder and add the files to your working folder.

 <Download files='index.html, script.js'><br />

 Next, we'll want to get our coding environment set up.
 This will be the main focus of this particular lesson.
 We'll first install the VSCode code editor, and then learn how to set up and use a GitHub repository.

 Much of your academic career has likely been structured around sending in single documents.
 For instance, a .pdf or Word document of your latest essay masterpiece.
 In general, however, going forward in this class you'll want to think of your work in terms of a __project__, which is a collection of files and code that you want to work on.
-In the coding environment we'll set up and project we'll create, we'll be working with many files that will all contribute to the same project.
+In the coding environment we'll set up and the project we'll create, we'll be working with many files that will all contribute to the same overall project.
 A website, for instance, is a project, made up of many different files.
 What we will end up building by the end of this course will all be housed in the same folder and will be managed though a single GitHub repository.
 This will hopefully make more sense once we get into it.

 For now, let's go ahead and install VSCode.

 ## VSCode

 VSCode is a free and open-source code editor that is available for Windows, Mac, and Linux.
 It is a great tool for developers to use when they are working on code.
-It supports syntax highlighting, code completion, has built-in GitHub integration, and has an extensive library of extensions that can be used to extend its functionality.
+It supports syntax highlighting, code completion, has built-in GitHub integration, and has an large library of extensions that can be used to extend its functionality.

 ### Installing VSCode